 Like the autocratic style of management, it is also a style or approach of management.
 Participative management believes in cooperation and mutual understanding and strives to create a democratic or inclusive working environment.

 Participatory management has ethical considerations about employees.
 It values employees’ differences, views, and ideas equally.
-It emphasizes employees to treat equally when they are invited into the decision-making process.
+It emphasizes employees to treated equally when they are invited into the decision-making process.

 Participatory management is based on two-way communication.
 It equally values employees’ ideas and suggestions as it values top managers.
 It opens up two-way communication where employees can easily speak what they want to.

 Employees do not want only physical or materialistic satisfaction.
-This management approach values employees’ dignity, concerns about their importance in the workplace, determines companies policies with their suggestions, etc. are some steps through it ensures employees’ psychological satisfaction too.
+This management approach values employees’ dignity, concerned about their importance in the workplace, determines companies’ policies with their suggestions, etc. are steps through it ensures employees’ psychological satisfaction too.

 Objectives of Participative Management

 Participatory management is an effective tool to bring organizational efficiency and productivity while ensuring cooperation and coordination between management and employees.

 Today modern organizations are actively pursuing the participatory management style as it does not just increase productivity but is open communication, ensures employees’ growth, maintains transparency, and increases job satisfaction.
 The main objectives of participative management may be pointed out below as:

 - To build strong and productive relationships between managers and employees.